 On the seventh day, Yahweh entered into and rested in His creation (Gen. 2:3-4).
 The word rest means to cease from one’s work and to enjoy the goodness of what has been created.
 Yahweh declared everything good, meaning it was functioning the way it was designed to function.

 Genesis 2 focuses on the creation of Adam (“man/humanity”) and Eve (“life”) and their placement in the Garden of Eden.
 The two most important things that Yahweh created were the land and humans.
 In the pagan accounts of creation, the first thing that appears out of the chaotic waters is a cosmic mountain where the gods live, above and separated from the humans.
-In the Biblical account, the cosmic mountain (land) is revealed by the separating of the subdued waters, but it remains level with all of creation.
-It is in this land that Yahweh would place humans and dwell with them.
+In the Biblical account, the cosmic mountain (land) is revealed by the separating of the subdued waters It is on this mountain that Yahweh created the Garden of Eden and placed humans in the Garden in order to dwell with Him.

 The Hebrew word for “man/human” is adam, and the word for “soil/land” is adama.
 The human (adam) was formed out of the soil (adama) and was placed in the land (adama) to rule over and subdue (Gen. 2:7).
 The soil (adama) would then bless the humans (adam) as they cultivated it.
 Therefore, Yahweh, as creator of both the land and humanity, has the authority to place humans in the land and also remove them from the land.
 This becomes the justification for everything Yahweh does with humanity and the land from this point on.